Permits & Reservations

 © National Park Service / Kari Rain

-Every person overnighting on the Chilkoot Trail, and day users on the Canadian portion of the Chilkoot Trail, require a Permit.
+During the summer hiking season, every person overnighting on the Chilkoot Trail, and day users on the Canadian portion of the Chilkoot Trail, require a Permit.
 Day users remaining on the US portion of the trail do not require a Permit.
 Those without required permits are subject to fines.

 In order to maintain a high quality hiking experience and to minimize the impact of hikers on Park resources, a maximum of 50 hikers per day will be Permitted to enter Canada over Chilkoot Pass.